int32bit/openstack-workflow/README.md

 # Openstack Sequence Diagrams

 Draw Openstack operation sequence diagrams using [Websequence Diagrams Tool](https://www.websequencediagrams.com/).
-An easiest way to track the workflow of Openstack and can be useful for user to learn Openstack or administer to problem troubleshooting.
+An easiest way to track the source of Openstack and can be useful for user to learn Openstack or administer to problem troubleshooting.
+Noted that all these works are based on Openstack Liberty version, it may be changed in the future version, sorry that I won't notify such changes for the limit of my energy, so if you find some difference, Please check the version first.

 ## Action List